National Insurance Act 1911: Background

-Part I, Health
+Part I, health

-The National Insurance Act Part I provided for a National Insurance scheme with provision of medical benefits.
+Part I of the National Insurance Act 1911 provided for a National Insurance scheme with provision of medical benefits.
 All workers who earned under £160 a year had to pay 4 pence a week to the scheme; the employer paid 3 pence, and general taxation paid 2 pence (Lloyd George called it the "ninepence for fourpence").
-Under the Act, workers could take sick leave and be paid 10 shillings a week for the first 13 weeks, and 5 shillings a week for the next 13 weeks.
+Under the act, workers could take sick leave and be paid 10 shillings a week for the first 13 weeks, and 5 shillings a week for the next 13 weeks.
 Workers also gained access to free treatment for tuberculosis, and the sick were eligible for treatment by a panel doctor.
-Due to pressure from the Co-operative Women's Guild, the National Insurance Act provided maternity benefits.
+Due to pressure from the Co-operative Women's Guild, the National Insurance Act 1911 provided maternity benefits.

 In parts of Scotland whose economy was still largely based on subsistence farming, the collection of cash contributions was impractical.
 The Highlands and Islands Medical Service was established in the crofting counties on a non-contributory basis in 1913.

-Though the fund was held centrally, and the obligation to pay into it was a nationally imposed one, access to the scheme was via "Approved Societies", who collected the contributions, paid out for treatment, and provided day-to-day administration.
-A worker could choose which Approved Society to belong to; this stimulated competition between the societies.
-The 1911 Act only allowed Approved Societies to collect the contributions of their members; they could not keep the money, but had to forward it to the National Insurance Fund.
-The societies' own expenditure, such as the cost of treatment for their members, would be reimbursed by the Fund, on a six-monthly basis.
+Though the fund was held centrally, and the obligation to pay into it was a nationally imposed one, access to the scheme was via "approved societies", who collected the contributions, paid out for treatment, and provided day-to-day administration.
+A worker could choose which approved society to belong to; this stimulated competition between the societies.
+The 1911 act only allowed approved societies to collect the contributions of their members; they could not keep the money, but had to forward it to the National Insurance Fund.
+The societies' own expenditure, such as the cost of treatment for their members, would be reimbursed by the fund, on a six-monthly basis.
 The government did not reimburse any "improper" payments, such as "treatments" that did not comply with government regulations, or corrupt payments.